electric-eloquence/requerio/docs/methods.md

 | content | `function` | A function that returns an HTML string. |

 ### css(properties)
 Set one or more CSS properties for all matches.
+Will set `state.css` as per the getter below.

 | Param | Type | Description |
 | --- | --- | --- |
 | properties | `object` | An object of property:value pairs to set. |

 ### css(properties)
-Update `state.style` with the computed style of the actual element.
+Update `state.css` with both the real-time computed style of the actual element and the static style set by Cheerio or jQuery `.css()`.
+The real-time style will be keyed in camelCase.
+The static style key will be hyphenated.
 Requerio does not preemptively set all styles on the state, given how wasteful that would be across all styles across all organisms.

 | Param | Type | Description |
 | --- | --- | --- |